Sage-Bionetworks-Challenges/end-als-2025/README.md

-# EndALS 2025 Writeup Validation Workflow
+# EndALS 2025 Validation Workflow

 The repository contains the validation workflow for the [EndALS 2025 Challenge].